chaseruskin/orbit/README.md

 ## Sponsoring

 If you find this tool useful, please consider sponsoring!
-This project started got its inspiration from my first internship with NASA Glenn Research Center in 2021, and I have started working on this project in my spare time throughout my undergraduate and graduate studies since then.
+This project got its inspiration from my first internship with NASA Glenn Research Center in 2021, and I have started working on this project in my spare time throughout my undergraduate, graduate, and professional career.
 Any donation amount is greatly appreciated.

 ## Contributing